 This beginning curriculum course focuses on developmentally appropriate content in early childhood programs.
-It addresses content that is relevant for children from birth through age eight and develop-
+It addresses content that is relevant for children birth through age eight and developmentally appropriate ways of integrating content into teaching and learning experiences.

 305. Guiding Young Children (3)